What is Airtable & How Does It Work? (+ Use Cases)

 Image Source: Airtable

-Records are the distinct elements that make up a table.
-The number of records you need is up to you; it could be a few dozen creative assets or hundreds of customer feedback forms.
-No matter what, you can create as many records as you need.
+Records are the distinct, individual elements that make up a table; they are essentially the rows.
+The number of records you need is completely scalable and up to you; it could be a few dozen creative assets or hundreds of customer feedback forms.
+No matter the volume or complexity, you can easily create and manage as many records as your business requires.

 Views: